DanesZalor/DanesZalor/README.md

-I hate the antichrist and the metaverse
+I like making games hmu

 <!---
 DanesZalor/DanesZalor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.